truonghm/gnn-recsys/docs/lit_review.md

 ## Annex

-Below is a list of related methods found in the papers that were not included in the summary above.
+Below is a list of related methods found in the papers (and some other papers outside of the literature review) that were not included in the summary above.
 They are graph-based neural network models, graph representation learning methods, and graph-based recommendation algorithms.

 ### Graph-based Neural Network and Graph Representation Learning